-In reply to this, the EU informed that the Lithuanian side of the project received EU funding under the TEN-E programme, aimed mainly at financing the feasibility studies to support faster implementation and prepare future works.
-This contract is ongoing and will finish at the end of 2014.
-The report states that, in line with EU legislation, "all necessary environmental permits have to be granted by the responsible national authorities before the construction can begin".
-Before awarding EU funding to the project, the European Commission will verify whether the Action implementing the PCI is in compliance with EU environmental legislation.
+The European Commission informed that the Lithuanian side of the project received EU funding under the TEN-E programme, aimed mainly at financing the feasibility studies to support faster implementation and prepare future works.
+This contract was ongoing at the time of the reporting, and should finish at the end of 2014.
+The report stated that, in line with EU legislation, "all necessary environmental permits have to be granted by the responsible national authorities before the construction can begin".
+Before awarding EU funding to the project, the European Commission would verify whether the Action implementing the PCI is in compliance with EU environmental legislation.